 Ergogenic aids are classified as “Substances with the potential to improve performance, especially resistance to fatigue” (Anderson, 2013).
 In regards to improving performance, ergogenic aids are used widely by both recreational and elite athletes of all different sports and exercises, with all ergogenic substances varying in form and effectiveness.
 One particular ergogenic aid that is used widely among athletes is the stimulant Caffeine.

-In an article titled ‘The Effects of Caffeine on Performance in Sports’, Dr. Larry McDaniel (2009) suggests Caffeine’s versatile nature through stating that caffeine exerts effects on an athletes speed and power output, along with assisting an athlete in endurance and the resistance of fatigue.
+McDaniel (2009) suggested that caffeine exerts effects on an athletes speed and power output, along with assisting an athlete in endurance and the resistance of fatigue.
 Due to its versatility, caffeine is the most common drug used to improve sporting performance, with up to 25% of athletes aged between 11 and18 using caffeine to enhance their performances (McDaniel, 2009).
-However, in ‘Do ergogenic Aids Help or Hinder Athletic Performance?’
-Ellie Hush (2007) states that Caffeine “is unsuitable for growing children or adolescents” as an excessive consumption may lead to adverse side effects like elevated blood glucose, tachycardia and agitation.
+In disagreement, Hush (2007) indicated that Caffeine “is unsuitable for growing children or adolescents” as an excessive consumption may lead to adverse side effects like elevated blood glucose, tachycardia and agitation.

 A major factor of performance that caffeine affects is that of endurance.
 In a review titled ‘International Society of Sports Nutrition Position Stand: Caffeine and Performance’ it is stated that evidently “Caffeine supplementation provides an ergogenic response for sustained aerobic efforts in moderate-to-highly trained athletes” (Goldstein et al., 2010).
 This is because it contributes to physiological and psychological adaptations such as better regulation of acids and fats, and improved concentration (Goldstein et al., 2010).
 This notion is supported through McDaniel’s (2009) who declares that “caffeine provides improved endurance due to an increased utilization of fat as fuel and a sparing effect on carbohydrate utilization”.
 However, in ‘Caffeine and Exercise Performance’ it is suggested that when caffeine is ingested, it can be difficult to ascertain the individual effects on the central nervous system, muscles and fat tissue due to the way in which caffeine is absorbed throughout the body (Graham et al., 1996).
 This therefore allows caffeine’s effect on endurance exercise to vary depending on the dose, the athlete and the exercise.
 Goldstein et al. (2010) furthers this notion through stating that “Caffeine supplementation can improve sport performance but this is dependent upon various factors including, but not limited to, the condition of the athlete, exercise (i.e. mode, intensity, duration) and dose of caffeine”.
 Overall, the general consensus among the literature reviewed is that yes, caffeine does (to varying extents) improve endurance, however this is relative to the dose, athlete and the exercise.